baitando/mindsphere-getting-started/README.md

 # MindSphere Getting Started

 This repository contains a sample Typescript application which simulates and sends data to MindSphere.
-It was created as part of [one of my posts on the mimacom blog](https://blog.mimacom.com/getting-started-with-mindsphere/) which is not published yet.
+It was created as part of [one of my posts on the mimacom blog](https://blog.mimacom.com/getting-started-with-mindsphere/).

 This repository makes use of the [MindConnect-NodeJS project](https://github.com/mindsphere/mindconnect-nodejs).
 Running it requires: